-Come experience the beautiful mountain trails of Mint Springs Valley Park with the fourth annual Crozet Running Trail 5K on Saturday May 13th at 8:00am!
+Come experience the beautiful mountain trails of Mint Springs Valley Park with the fifth annual Crozet Running Trail 5K on Saturday May 12th at 8:00am!
 Enjoy a great morning at the park as this challenging course winds up and down the mountain trails and finishes at the pavilion at the upper lake.

 Registration is just $5.00!
 All proceeds go to benefit the Crozet Trails Crew.
 This is a community event, meant to bring runners, kids and families, and walkers all together on the trails.